GenomicsAotearoa/Introduction-to-R/docs/02-data-prelude.md

 | SRR2584866     | REL11365 | 50,000     | Cit+    | plus         | plus        | 138.3            |

 We want to be able to look at differences in mutation rates between hypermutable and non-hypermutable strains.
-We also want to analyze the sequences to figure out what changes occurred in genomes to make the strains Cit+.
+We also want to analyse the sequences to figure out what changes occurred in genomes to make the strains Cit+.
 Ultimately, we will use R to answer these questions: